 Ingredients and Substitutions

-Apples: the kind of apples you choose will make a slight difference to the flavor of the baked apples.
-If you have extra use them up with these Instant Pot cinnamon apples or slow cooker apple cider recipes!
+- Apples: The kind of apples you choose will make a slight difference to the flavor of the baked apples.
+We prefer sweet apples like Honey Crisp.
+If you have extra, use them up with these Instant Pot cinnamon apples or an apple protein mug cake.

-You can make this recipe paleo and whole30 approved by eliminating the oatmeal.
-If you want, simply prep the apples and stuff them with a mix of walnuts, coconut, cinnamon, chia seeds, and any other nuts you have on hand and bake them immediately.
+Paleo and Whole30 approved: Eliminate the oatsmeal and prep the apples and stuff them with a mix of walnuts, coconut, cinnamon, chia seeds, and any other nuts you have on hand, and bake them immediately.

 Toppings and Flavor Variations

-If you're feeling really indulgent, top them with dairy-free caramel sauce and serve them with a side of vegan vanilla ice cream.
+Caramel-flavored dessert: If you're feeling really indulgent, top them with dairy-free homemade caramel sauce and serve them with a side of vegan vanilla ice cream.

 How To Meal Prep Them